 He poipoi i te reo me ngā tikanga o te whānau, te hapū, me te iwi (nurturing the language and culture of the family, the clan and the tribe) (TMoA, 2007, p.10).

 Although these documents serve different groups, each of them starts with the MoE’s stated vision of young people developing the competencies they need for study, work and lifelong learning, so they may go on to realise their potential (The New Zealand Curriculum Online).

 Te Whāriki is underpinned by a vision for children who are competent and confident learners and communicators, healthy in mind, body and spirit, secure in their sense of belonging and in the knowledge that they make a valued contribution to society.
 Te Whāriki envisages kaiako in early learning settings working in partnership with parents, whānau and community to realise this vision (Ministry of Education, 2017, p.
 6).

-Kura/school/ECE settings/Kāhui Ako may create a graduate/learner profile for gifted and talented learners in their community.
-This profile should reflect the setting’s definition of gifted and talented learners and their vision for them, as well as the MoE’s vision for GaTE presented in Gifted and Talented Students: Meeting Their Needs in New Zealand Schools (MoE, 2012, p.
+Kura/school/ECE settings/Kāhui Ako may create a graduate/learner profile for gifted learners in their community.
+This profile should reflect the setting’s definition of gifted learners and their vision for them, as well as the MoE’s vision for gifted education presented in Gifted and Talented Students: Meeting Their Needs in New Zealand Schools (MoE, 2012, p.
 10).
-The process of developing a graduate/learner profile for gifted and talented learners needs to include all key stakeholders, as part of the inclusive approach that will continue to characterise the provision of GaTE in the kura/school community.
+The process of developing a graduate/learner profile for gifted learners needs to include all key stakeholders, as part of the inclusive approach that will continue to characterise the provision of gifted education in the kura/school community.

 The MoE principles presented in Gifted and Talented Students: Meeting Their Needs in New Zealand Schools (MoE, 2012, p.
-10) provide the foundations for curriculum decision making and guide every aspect of pedagogy and practice for GaTE, for example:
+10) provide the foundations for curriculum decision making and guide every aspect of pedagogy and practice for gifted education, for example: